movementlabsxyz/movement-docs/docs/general/Introduction/technical_details.md

 # Technical Details

 The Movement Network has three main components that enhance its performance, security, and interoperability: the Move Executor, the Staked Settlement Module, and the Decentralized Shared Sequencer.
-Each of these components plays a crucial role in ensuring the operation of Move-based rollups.
+Each of these components plays a crucial role in ensuring the operation of Move-based chains.

 ## Move Executor